mikbe/pomidor_timer/README.markdown

 Tomato icon is Copyright© 2011 <a href="http://www.artbees.net" target="new">Artbees</a>
 Licensed under Creative Commons <a href="http://creativecommons.org/licenses/by-nc-nd/3.0/" target="new">Attribution-NonCommercial-NoDerivs 3.0</a>
 The tomato icon is part of the beautiful <a href="http://www.artbees.net/paradise-fruits-icon-set" target="new">Paradise Fruits Icon Set</a>

+One of the great things about The Pomodoro Technique&reg; company is all the resources needed to use the system are available for free!
+You can download the book and worksheets as PDFs and if you really like the system you can support them by purchasing their stuff; that's a great company.

 ## To do ##